OndrejSladky/kmercamel/README.md

 ### Large $k$-mers

-The default version of KmerCamel does not support $k > 31$.
-For those values, use the large KmerCamel, which supports $k < 64$.
+The default version of KmerCamel🐫 does not support $k > 31$.
+For those values, use the large KmerCamel🐫, which supports $k < 64$.

 For example: